Last Updated May 8, 202511 min read

 Fullstack Developer and Tech Author

-The benefits of automating deployments for your Java Spring Boot application are undoubtable.
-Not only is it possible to set up images and run tests or compatibility checks before updating the production environment, but CI/CD providers like CircleCI take a step further by streamlining the entire delivery process from code changes to deployment.
+The benefits of automating deployments for your Java Spring Boot application are undeniable.
+Automation makes it possible to set up images and run tests or compatibility checks before updating the production environment.
+CI/CD providers like CircleCI take things a step further by streamlining the entire delivery process from code changes to deployment.

-Many teams assume that the specifics of their development stack or deployment process will make automation difficult to achieve.
-In this article, we will see how to easily implement a CI/CD pipeline for a Spring Boot application running on AWS Elastic Beanstalk.
-We’ll make use of the Elastic Beanstalk orb to simplify and accelerate project setup so you can start shipping new features right away.
+Your team may assume that the specifics of their development stack or deployment process will make automation difficult to achieve.
+In this article, I will show you how to easily implement a CI/CD pipeline for a Spring Boot application running on AWS Elastic Beanstalk.
+You’ll make use of the Elastic Beanstalk orb to simplify and accelerate project setup so you can start shipping new features right away.

 Prerequisites